Rectal Prolapse: An Overview

 Most common in adults over 40 years old and in children, rectal prolapse often goes away on its own.
 It can be treated at home through increased water intake and a change in diet that includes more fruit, vegetables and fibrous foods.
 But if a person’s condition does not improve, surgery may be required.
 One type of surgery is laparoscopic rectopexy.

 If you have rectal prolapse, you can have your condition evaluated and treated at Tampa General Hospital’s Endoscopy Center.
-Named one of America’s Best Hospitals for Gastroenterology & GI Surgery by U.S. News & World Report in 2019-20, Tampa General provides world-class care.
+Named one of America’s Best Hospitals for Gastroenterology & GI Surgery by U.S. News & World Report in 2020-2021 (#24 on the list), and the highest-ranked hospital in Florida for the same specialty, Tampa General provides world-class care.
 Plus, because our multidisciplinary team includes gastroenterologists, surgeons, physicians and other medical specialists, we offer highly personalized care and a vast array of treatment options for rectal prolapse.

 To find a gastroenterologist, click here to access the hospital’s Physician Finder or call us at 1-800-833-3267.